 A 1989 article in INSTRAW News pointed out that 80% of the decade's disease and illness were caused by inadequate water supply and sanitation facilities.
 These conditions take a toll on poor people, especially women.
-It also supplied other data, underlining the link between water and the situation of women in developing countries: developing countries [...]had no access to safe drinking water, and only one out of four had some sort of sanitation facility [...]Women as the primary water carriers, managers, end-users and family health educators , play a paramount role in [water supply and sanitation] management.
+It also supplied other data, underlining the link between water and the situation of women in developing countries:

+In 1980, three out of five persons in developing countries [...] had no access to safe drinking water, and only one out of four had some sort of sanitation facility [...]
+Women as the primary water carriers, managers, end-users and family health educators, play a paramount role in [water supply and sanitation] management.
 By virtue of their domestic functions, they are in constant contact with polluted water and are therefore the group most vulnerable to water-related diseases.
 (IN, 1989b: 2-3).